fvviz/broken-mic-simulator/README.md

 pip3 install -r requirements.txt
 ```

-**Note:** Installing pyaudio can be a little hard and can break into some errors
+** Installing pyaudio** can be a little hard and can break into some errors

 - Windows users may face `error: Microsoft Visual C++..`.
 You can refer to <a href="https://stackoverflow.com/questions/59467023/getting-error-microsoft-visual-c-14-0-is-required-when-installing-pyaudio">this</a> for a solution
 - MacOS users need to first install **Portaudio** via **Homebrew** to download pyaudio.